 - G, for automatic travel to another level (G? for help)

 - X, to access the level map for travelling and other tasks (X?)

 - Ctrl-F, to find and travel to items you’ve seen before (Ctrl-F?)

 - Tab, to move towards or attack the nearest monster

 If you’ve got trouble even reaching the Temple, you might want to try a game or two in hints mode for some general playing hints.

 Also, there are easy playing combinations and more challenging ones (marked in dark grey on the selection screen).
 If you are new to Crawl, sticking to the easier ones is advisable.
-In general, treat each new monster you meet with utmost caution and keep an eye on your hit points and magic.
+In general, treat each new monster you meet with utmost caution, try to choose the location where you fight monsters, and keep an eye on your health and magic.

 It’s possible that you simply spend too much time on cleared levels where not enough monsters are generated to dine on.
-You might also be too choosy about what you eat; unless you are herbivorous, you will have to occasionally eat monster chunks, even those that sometimes make you sick (coloured brown in the menu and the prompt).
+You might also be too choosy about what you eat; unless you are herbivorous, you should usually be eating monster chunks.
 If you worship a god who enjoys sacrifices, pay attention to your own hunger status instead of offering all corpses you come across.

 Also, casting (difficult) spells will make you hungry, but high Intelligence and Spellcasting will lessen this effect.
 If you press II, you can read about the hunger effects of your spells.
 Invocations likewise often have a Food cost.

 To escape a labyrinth, it can be useful to know a few things: